 In September 2011, the Company entered into a credit agreement with JP Morgan Chase Bank, N.A.
 (JP Morgan) that provided the Company with \$5.0 million immediately available to fund completed customer contracts under the Company's OTA finance program and an additional \$5.0 million upon the Company's achievement of meeting a trailing 12-month earnings before interest, taxes, depreciation and amortization (EBITDA) target of \$8.0 million.
 The Company has one-year from the date of the commitment to borrow under the credit agreement.
-In September 2011, the Company borrowed \$1.8 million.
+In September, the Company borrowed \$1.8 million.
 The borrowing is collateralized by the OTA-related equipment and the expected future monthly payments under the supporting 27 individual OTA customer contracts.
 The current borrowing under the credit agreement bears interest at LIBOR plus 4% and matures in September 2016.
-The credit agreement includes certain financial covenants, including funded debt to EBITDA and debt service coverage ratios.
-The Company was in compliance with all covenants in the credit agreement as of September 30, 2011.